 The Agona East District is gradually becoming problematic when it comes to educational performance.

-Comparing the recent BECE and WASSE results to others neighboring districts, Professor Yankah could not understand why academic standard in Agona East has being falling over the years.
+Comparing the recent BECE and WASSE results to other neighboring districts, Professor Yankah could not understand why academic standard in Agona East has been falling over the years.

-” As things stands now, Let me make passionate appeal to all academicians who are natives of Agona, especially those from Agona East to pull resources together for the district to regain it lost glory in terms of education.
+” As things stand now, Let me make a passionate appeal to all academicians who are natives of Agona, especially those from Agona East to pull resources together for the district to regain it lost glory in terms of education.

 We have become role models and ought to ensure that this generation steps in our shoes when we are no more.